 Pal Joey - One Way Ticket

-The movie opens accompanied by the wail of a siren from a police car passing beneath an overpass.
+The movie opens to the wail of a siren from a police car passing beneath an overpass.

 Then ...
 Behind the police car a neon restaurant sign can just be made out - 'Spenger's Grotto'.